BETA PHOTO: The three upper ribs are visible left of center, t...

 Weather station 6.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sky High:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sky High:

 Featured Route For Sky High